appbugs/Public-CredVerify-Auth-Node-OpenAM60/README.md

 * Email Hash: Email ID is hashed to protect user privacy
 * Phone Number: Phone number like ID such as "2061112222"

-### Add CredVerify Authentication Module a Authentication Chain
+### Connect "CredVerify Authentication" node in a Authentication Tree
-After the auth module is properly configured, to add it to an authentication chain navigate to "Authentication -> Chains".
-Create a new auth chain to add the CredVerify auth module to an existing chain.
-For example, select "ldapService" chain and click "Add Module" to add "CredVerify" to the module after "DataStore".
-Set the CredVerify auth module to be "required".
+After the auth node is properly configured, position and connect the "VeriClouds CredVerify" node in the tree as the example in the above screenshot.

 ## To Build
 The code in this repository has binary dependencies that live in the ForgeRock maven repository.
 Maven can be configured to authenticate to this repository by following the following ForgeRock Knowledge Base Article.
 To rebuild, run "mvn clean install" in the directory containing the pom.xml